-OEH means the New South Wales Office of Environment and Heritage.
+OEH means the New South Wales Office of Environment and Heritage, or any other agency that has assumed the relevant function(s).

-OEMP means an operational environmental management plan required under a condition in section 3.10.4.
+OEMP means an operational environmental management plan required under a condition in section 3.11.4.

 Other Compensatory Measures has the same meaning as in the EPBC Act Environmental Offsets Policy issued by the Environment Department in October 2012.